 Your brain is primarily made up of fat.
 The omega-3 fatty acid called docosahexaenoic acid (DHA) is essential for helping your brain develop, which is why omega-3s are often recommended as a prenatal vitamin for expecting mothers.
 Another kind of omega-3, eicosapentaenoic acid (EPA), helps fight inflammation that could damage your cells.*

 But the benefits of these omega-3s go far beyond pregnancy and early child development.
-Because they play such important roles in the brain and body, there’s also evidence that omega-3 fatty acid deficiencies are linked to mood disorders like depression.
+Because they play such important roles in the brain and body, there’s also evidence that omega-3 fatty acid deficiencies are linked to "brain fog".

 Additionally, because DHA and EPA are also important for the structure and protection of your brain cells, deficiencies have also been linked to neurodegenerative disorders like Parkinson's and Alzheimer's.

 So taking an omega-3 supplement is one of the first steps you can take to bolster your diet to protect your mental health.* It’s important to note that not just any omega-3 fatty acid supplement will do.
 You’ll want to make sure that your omega-3 fatty acid supplement contains both EPA and DHA to get the best benefits for your mental health.

 Fish oil pills are a popular source of these healthy fats.
 However, if you're concerned about the environmental effects of overfishing or if you are following a plant-based diet and look for a vegan alternative to fish oil, algae oil pills or vegan flaxseed oil capsules are an excellent substitute supplement for vegan mental health.

 One of the best vitamins for mental health that you can take is the fat-soluble Vitamin D. Vitamin D is also commonly referred to as the "sunshine vitamin" because your body can create this nutrient from exposure to sunlight.
 However, you should also be getting Vitamin D from your diet to meet your daily requirements.